-Responding to the diverse sector of North American institutions dedicated to graduate and professional education in theology and religion, the program provides support for seminaries and divinity schools, research universities and university-based centers, and a limited number of independent media organizations.
+Responding to the diverse sector of North American institutions dedicated to graduate and professional education in theology and religion, the program provides support for seminaries and divinity schools, research universities and university-based centers, and a limited number of museums and independent media organizations.

 The Luce Foundation has included religion and theology among its core interests from its inception.
 When Henry R. Luce established the foundation in 1936, he honored the work of his parents, Presbyterian missionary educators in China, and in its initial decades more than one-third of the foundation’s grants were related to ethics and theology.
 Regular grantees in those years included graduate theological schools of special significance to the Luce family: Union Theological Seminary, Princeton Theological Seminary, Yale Divinity School, and others.

 The emphasis was ecumenical from the outset.
 Starting with a 1937 grant to the predecessor of the National Council of Churches, and extending through early and enduring support for institutions such as the Graduate Theological Union, the foundation developed a decidedly inclusive approach.
 This orienting attitude of openness, complemented by a capacious understanding of religious practice and theological inquiry, would become a hallmark of the Theology program’s work.
 An open stance has shaped two of the program’s most abiding priorities: the broadening of knowledge through boundary crossing scholarship and the cultivation of religious leaders through theological education.